Role

 Context

-Not as one AI assistant, but as a set of tools designed to solve different user problems.
+These weren't new problems.
+What changed was that AI gave us a real way to solve them — not as one AI assistant, but as a set of tools designed to solve different user problems.

 Key achievements

-To structure this, we looked at several user scenarios — new users building from scratch, new users updating flows, experienced ops working at scale, experienced ops maintaining other people's work.
+We already knew where users struggled — from operations team feedback, walkthroughs, and day-to-day work with customers.
+To map it properly, we looked at four scenarios: new users building from scratch, new users updating flows, experienced ops working at scale, experienced ops maintaining other people's work.

-Customer journey maps for different user-task combinations.
+Customer journey maps across four user-task combinations.

 Learnings